5 Proven Reasons Why Gratitude Improves Your Health

 - Daily Affirmations and Prompts- Helps remind and inspire you to be grateful.

 Overall, wellness begins with gratitude.
-There are so many powerful, scientifically proven ways that the mind-body connection is important.
+There are so many powerful, scientifically proven ways that the mind-body connection is essential.
 I hope you find a way to foster it by finding ways to practice gratitude daily.